20 REASONS TO VISIT NEPAL IN 2022

 THE HOMESTAYS

 Travelers seeking a more homely experience than you can find in a hotel will love the network of women-run Community Homestay Network that Royal Mountain Travel has established around the country.
-You get to know local people, see how they really live, and explore more rural and out-of-the-way communities that you might not otherwise find.
+You get to know local people, see how they live, and explore more rural and out-of-the-way communities that you might not otherwise find.
 Read more about the Community Homestays in these articles:

 - A Grass Routes Tour of Nepal: Kathmandu, Pokhara, and Chitwan